LeonVitanos/LeonVitanos/README.md

 #### My Personal Projects

 * **[Wallch](https://github.com/LeonVitanos/Wallch)**: A Linux wallpaper changer that I built at the age of 15 and am now revisiting 15 years later to modernize.

-* **[Format Junkie](https://github.com/LeonVitanos/Format-Junkie)**: A media converter for Linux that I built at 17 and used to participate in the Ubuntu App Showdown competition.
+* **[Format Junkie](https://github.com/LeonVitanos/Format-Junkie)**: A Linux media converter using ffmpeg on the backend that I built at 17 and used to participate in the Ubuntu App Showdown competition.

 #### VLC Media Player Contributions